 The weather is starting to get nice here in Colorado, and a lot of people are probably thinking about getting on their bikes to commute to work (or at least to the farmer’s market).
 Whether you’re just getting into cyclocommuting or you’re a seasoned veteran, you’re going to want the best tool for the job.
 Wondering what the best commuter bikes are?
-We picked the best commuter bikes of the past couple years, see our list below
+We picked the Best Bikes to Commute to Work of the past couple years, see our list below

-These five commuter bikes are some of the best out there, and you should be able to find one that fits your budget, no matter what price you’re looking for.
+These commuter bikes are some of the best out there, same with the hybrid bikes too.
+You should be able to find one that fits your budget, no matter what price you’re looking for.
 They’re quite a bit different from the bikes we chose last year—check those out at the end of the article, too.